bertomartin/css-guidelines-1/README.md

 ## Categorizing ##

-SMACSS introduces a directory structure of four types of categories for a project.
-Any styling rule belongs into one of these categories:
+SMACSS introduces four types of categories for a project.
+Any styling rule belongs to one of these categories:

 1. Base
 2. Layout